Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Monte Carlo Risk Estimation

 \subsection{Generalising the Importance Distribution}

 If it is possible to derive a suitable general profile selection \gls{is} distribution for a wider range of assets from asset specific distributions, the optimisation stage in the \gls{ce} algorithm of the previous subsection could be skipped, potentially resulting in greater computational efficiency.
-For finding a generalised \gls{is} distribution, here the \gls{ce}-optimised \gls{is} distributions obtained by evaluating the \gls{ce} algorithm on 150 \gls{mv}/\gls{lv} substations were used.
+For finding a generalised \gls{is} distribution, here the \gls{ce}-optimised \gls{is} distributions obtained by evaluating the \gls{ce} algorithm on 150 MV/LV substations were used.
 The core idea of the generalisation approach investigated here is to replace the probabilities to pick spiky profiles of \emph{individual customers} by probabilities for the 48 bins used in the demand model.

-To obtain the latter, firstly the results for all assets with less than 80 customers were selected.
-Secondly, the mean of all per-customer category probabilities in a bin was computed yielding average bin category probabilities.
-Finally, a thresholding was performed such that only bins with average category probabilities higher than 0.15 were assigned these higher probabilities.
+To obtain the latter, firstly the \gls{ce}-optimised $\hat{\bm{v}}_k$ of all assets with less than 80 customers were selected.
+Secondly, using these, the mean of all per-customer spiky set probabilities in a bin was computed yielding average bin spiky set probabilities.
+Finally, a thresholding was performed such that only bins with average spiky set probabilities higher than 0.15 were assigned these higher probabilities.
 The initial probabilities from \eqref{eq:u_i_success_initial} were assigned to the remaining bins.